 ASM Global's VenueShield Task Force is applying new protocols and procedures at its facilities, in accordance with international healthcare guidelines from the CDC, NHS, PHAA, and WHO, among others.

 These extensive measures will explore the use of personal protective equipment (PPE), food safety measures, air quality control, surface cleaning, physical/social distancing, temperature checks, thermal cameras, hand sanitizers, reduced touchpoints, contactless transactions, daily monitoring systems, and more.

-The venue will be reducing guest capacity to 25% and adding distancing guidance via floor labeling to ensure separation between guests.
+The venue reduced guest capacity to 30% and added distancing guidance via floor labeling to ensure separation between guests.

 The final construction phase is currently paused due to the COVID-19 pandemic, which has provided the opportunity to develop new, safety-first concepts.
 This will include technologically advanced equipment as well as refined health protocols to guarantee the safety of all our visitors and employees.

 It is anticipated that the venue will open in the first half of 2021.